BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 91 ---

-17.1.2015 EN Official Journal of the European Union L 12/91

 The events referred to in the first subparagraph shall apply uniformly to all insurance and reinsurance contracts concerned.
 In relation to reinsurance contracts, the event referred to in point (a) shall apply to the underlying insurance